My Mom’s Famous Calico Baked Beans

 - Preheat the oven to 325 degrees F. Lightly grease a 3-quart baking dish (see note).

-- Drain and rinse all the beans (go ahead and throw them all together in one colander) and set aside.
+- Drain and rinse all the beans (you can dump them all in the same colander).
+Set aside.

-- Add the onion to the skillet over medium heat and cook until softened, 4-5 minutes.
-Off the heat, add the beans and bacon.
+- Remove from the heat and add the beans and cooked bacon.

-- Scrape the entire mixture into the prepared baking pan.
-Cover with aluminum foil and bake for 45-60 minutes.
-Serve immediately.
+- Scrape beans and sauce into the prepared baking pan.
+Cover with aluminum foil and bake for 45 to 60 minutes.

 Notes